pmarcinkiewicz1/contrail-windows-ci/Test/README.md

 Set-PSBreakpoint -Script 'C:\Program Files\WindowsPowerShell\Modules\Pester\4.2.0\Functions\It.ps1' -Line 278
 ```

-1. Override pester function to stop and ask for pressing any key:
+1. Override pester function to pause and ask for pressing any key to continue:

 ``` {.line-numbers}
 InModuleScope Pester {